tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 # Non-Ephemeral Diffie Hellman {#non-ephemeral}

-Clients and servers MUST NOT offer non-ephemeral FFDH cipher suites in TLS 1.2 connections.
+Clients MUST NOT offer and servers MUST NOT select non-ephemeral FFDH cipher suites in TLS 1.2 connections.
 (Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 does not support FFDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in
 {{appendix-dh}}.

-Clients and servers SHOULD NOT offer non-ephemeral ECDH cipher suites in TLS 1.2 connections.
-(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and TLS 1.3 does not support ECDH {{!RFC8446}}.)
+Clients SHOULD NOT offer and servers SHOULD NOT select non-ephemeral ECDH cipher suites in TLS 1.2 connections.
+(Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}} and
+TLS 1.3 does not support ECDH {{!RFC8446}}.)
 This includes all cipher suites listed in the table in {{appendix-ecdh}}.

 # Ephemeral Finite Field Diffie Hellman {#dhe}

-Clients and servers MUST NOT offer FFDHE cipher suites in TLS 1.2 connections.
+Clients MUST NOT offer and servers MUST NOT select FFDHE cipher suites in TLS 1.2 connections.
 This includes all cipher suites listed in the table in {{appendix-dhe}}.
 (Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}.)
-FFDHE cipher suites in TLS 1.3 do not suffer from the above problems {{!RFC8446}}.
-Therefore, clients and servers MAY offer FFDHE cipher suites in TLS 1.3 connections
+FFDHE cipher suites in TLS 1.3 do not suffer from the problems presented in {{introduction}}; see {{!RFC8446}}.
+Therefore, clients and servers MAY offer FFDHE cipher suites in TLS 1.3 connections.

 # RSA {#rsa}

-Clients and servers MUST NOT offer RSA cipher suites in TLS 1.2 connections.
+Clients MUST NOT offer and servers MUST NOT select RSA cipher suites in TLS 1.2 connections.
 (Note that TLS 1.0 and 1.1 are deprecated by {{!RFC8996}}, and TLS 1.3 does not support static RSA {{!RFC8446}}.)
-This includes all cipher suites listed in the table in
+This includes all cipher suites listed in the table in {{appendix-rsa}}.
-{{appendix-rsa}}.
 Note that these cipher suites are already marked as not recommended in the "TLS Cipher Suites" registry.

 # IANA Considerations